 - Mix white chocolate and Crisco in a microwave-safe bowl.
 Microwave in 30-second increments, stirring in between.
 (If you'd prefer, you can melt chocolate with a double boiler instead.
 I just think the microwave does the trick and is faster.)

 - Once the white chocolate is melted, add cake pop stick to balls and, using a spoon, gently cover cake pops with melted white chocolate.
-Pick up cake pop and very gently spin over the melted chocolate to remove any excess chocolate.
+Pick up cake pop and very gently spin over the melted white chocolate to remove any excess chocolate.

 - Separate remaining 2 cookies from the cream filling and crush.
 Just before the white chocolate sets, sprinkle Oreo crumbs over the top of the cake pops.